JetBrains/teamcity-termsOfService-plugin/README.md

 * [Install the plugin](https://confluence.jetbrains.com/display/TCDL/Installing+Additional+Plugins)

 # Configuration
 The plugin is configured using the settings file `<TeamCity Data Directory>/config/termsOfService/settings.xml`.
-Until a valid file is found in the location, the plugin does not change any behavior.
 The file is automatically reloaded while the server is running.
 In case the file is invalid, teamcity-server.log gets related warnings of the "TermsOfService" category.

-Upon the first plugin installation, the "termsOfService" directory and a file in it need to be created manually.
+Upon the first plugin installation, the default configuration is created in the "termsOfService" directory.
+This configuration is disabled and does not change any behavior.
+To activate the settings you should:

+* modify the settings.xml file based on your needs (see possible configurations below),
+* replace content of the agreement.html and/or guestNotice.html files with your agreements,
+* change values of 'enabled' attributes from 'false' to 'true' in the settings.xml file.

-## Force all users except guest to accept the agreement
+##### Force all users except guest to accept the agreement

 If you want any user (except guest) to be aware of a certain agreement, do the following: